Remote Incident Manager (RIM)

 A few things will happen immediately after the connection is established.

 • The remote control window for the session will appear.
+This window can be moved and resized across a single display, as well as a multi-monitor setup.

 • You will be informed about the status of the running screen reader, or lack thereof, on the client’s machine.